jpaulm/javafbp-websockets/README.md

 Prerequisites
 ---

 This project requires JavaFBP and Java-WebSocket to execute.
-Recent jar files for these projects are provided in the `lib` directory.
+Recent jar files for these projects will be zipped into the JavaFBP-WebSockets jar file, and will also be in the `lib` directory.

 It also requires Gradle for (re)building (tested with version 2.0).
 You can download the corresponding package from the following URL: http://www.gradle.org